GannettDigital/api-docs/source/includes/_zapier_contact_interactions.md

 Field | Type | Description
 --------- |-------- |--------
-occured_at | Datetime | The date and time that the call occurred. duration | Integer | The duration of the call in seconds. recording_url | String | The URL address to an audio recording of the call.
+occured_at | Datetime | The date and time that the call occurred.. duration | Integer | The duration of the call in seconds. recording_url | String | The URL address to an audio recording of the call.